anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-empirical_intro.md

 7. Remember to `git add *`, `git commit -m "message"` and `git push` so your code is saved since you'll probably want it for the assignment!

+## Exercise 6
+Organisms just sitting around isn't the most exciting, so how do you get them to move?
+It's unfortunately a little bit awkward because Empirical doesn't have the exact built-in functions that we need.

+1. First, you'll need to make a new method in your `World` subclass that removes an organism from the population and returns it.
+I recommend calling it `ExtractOrganism`.
+You already know how to get an organism at a particular position in the world, and 'removing' it from the population just involves setting its spot to null:

+    ```
+    pop[i] = nullptr;
+    ```

+    Then you just need to return the organism that you grabbed.

+2. Once you've extracted an organism that you want to move, you need to decide where you want to put it.
+Assuming that you want to place it in a neighboring location to it according to your grid world structure, you can use `World`'s `GetRandomNeighborPos(i)` which takes the organism's current index location and returns an `emp::WorldPosition` that can be treated as an index location (it's not quite just a number, but you can pass it around like it is).

+3. Now you need to put your organism back into the world at the location that you've chosen.
+You can use `World`'s `AddOrgAt` method to place it at a particular location:

+    ```
+    AddOrgAt(Organism, position);
+    ```

+    You'll need to decide if you let an organism move into a space that is already occupied!

+4. To test your movement, I recommend preventing reproduction and having just one organism so you can watch them scoot around the grid!

+## Exercise 7
+For your assignment, you're going to need more than one species.
+Empirical's `World` can only hold one type, so you have to get a little bit creative to have multiple species and there are two main ways of going about it: an instance variable in `Organism` and subclasses.

+1. The instance variable approach is simpler but less elegant, so let's do that first.
+Create an instance variable `int species` in `Organism` along with a `GetSpecies` method and set the species in the constructor.
+Make sure your species is set correctly during reproduction too!

+2. Update your `.cpp` files so that they make one of each species to start.

+3. Update your `web.cpp` so that it draws a different color rectangle based on the species of the organism and make sure that you are seeing your two species.

+4. Species aren't interesting if they don't do something different, so make a conditional statement in `Process` and/or `CheckReproduction` so that something is different based on the species.
+Maybe one of your species doesn't get all the points each update or takes more points to reproduce.

+5. Make sure that you are seeing the difference between your species' behavior in the web GUI.

+## Exercise 8
+Having to use conditionals to check on the species all over the place is very inelegant and this is a perfect situation for inheritance!
+Create two subclasses (probably in their own files) that inherit from `Organism` and move your different behaviors into those files.
+You'll need to think about what can be shared in the superclass and what needs to be defined in the subclasses.
+You'll also need to update your `.cpp` files so that they create the correct types of organisms.

 ## Extensions
 If you have extra time, try adding mutation to your organism's reproduction or adding to your organism's `Process` method so that it actually does something based on your instance variable genome.
 Ideas include:
 * Donate resources to another organism